bobobo-git/REAPER/README.md

 -------
 <a name="controlling InputFX from TrackFX"></a>
 someone had problems controlling input volume via envelope (an input fx has not too mcuh connect to the REAPERs guts)
-i made a controller script to deal with this
+i made a controller script to deal with this  ( I salute the FX Builder of the original script )
 you get a volume slider in a trackFX

 [superior](scripts/VolumePan Smoother v5 special superior.txt)